EU import conditions for poultry and poultry products

 Council Directive 2009/158/EC lays down the animal health principles on which importation of live poultry is based.
 This Directive, which has been amended several times, harmonises the rules and establishes the general animal health conditions for the import into the EU of live poultry.

-The objective of this harmonisation is to make sure that the same principles for importation of poultry are applied in all the Member States and prevent poultry from entering EU territory carrying infectious diseases that are dangerous for livestock or humans.
+The objective of this harmonisation is to make sure that the same principles for importation of poultry are applied in all the EU countries and prevent poultry from entering EU territory carrying infectious diseases that are dangerous for livestock or humans.

 Furthermore, under Directive 2009/158/EC it is possible to regionalise a country.
 This means that depending on the animal health situation and the guarantees offered by that country, only a part of its territory may be authorised for the importation into the EU of live poultry.